Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 2. Edit the desired data of the variant set in the corresponding fields.

 3. Click the [SAVE] button in the upper right corner.
-  The changes are saved.
+  The changes have been saved.
 The *Edit variant set* view is closed.

 [comment]: <> (I have to refresh the list to apply the changes - is that a bug?)